-Using a changing magnetic field to induce an electric current to include an electric current into a coil of wire

-If a coil of wire is exposed to a magnetic field and the magnetic field then changes (or moves), it creates an electric current in the coil of wire.
+Using a changing magnetic field to induce an electric current If a coil of wire is exposed to a magnetic field and the magnetic field then changes (or moves), it creates an electric current in the coil of wire.
 This process is known as 'inductance'.